awsdocs/aws-kms-developer-guide/doc_source/iam-policies-best-practices.md

 The examples in this topic provide more information and guidance for designing IAM policies for CMKs\.
-For general AWS KMS best practice guidance, see the [AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf) whitepaper\.
+For general AWS KMS best practice guidance, see the [AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf)\.
+For IAM best practices for all AWS resources, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.